 The licence from the Icelandic FSA to issue the Covered Bonds is in addition subject to a 30 per cent. maximum overcollateralisation.
-If overcollateralisation exceeds this limit the Issuer may be subject to fines or settlement with the Icelandic FSA, under Chapter X of the Icelandic Covered Bond Act.
+If overcollateralisation exceeds this limit the Issuer may be subject to fines or settlement with the Icelandic FSA, under Chapter X of Act No. 11/2008 on Covered Bonds.
 Further details are set out in the section "Summary of Icelandic Legislation in Consideration of Covered Bonds - Coverage Requirements".